xsixtyfour/xsixtyfour.github.io/_posts/2022-03-10-dangling-dns.md

 ## How can you protect your infrastructure?

-Microsoft has submitted a guide on [Subdomain Takeover](https://docs.microsoft.com/en-us/azure/security/fundamentals/subdomain-takeover) and describes the steps you can take to mitigate against it.
+Microsoft has released a guide on [Subdomain Takeover](https://docs.microsoft.com/en-us/azure/security/fundamentals/subdomain-takeover) and describes the common security threat of subdomain takeover and the steps you can take to mitigate against it.